vohuynhquangnguyen/portfolio.codes-and-bytes/online_courses/mathematics_for_machine_learning_and_data_science/linear_algebra/README.md

 # Linear Algebra for Machine Learning and Data Science
 ## Introduction
-This folder contains lecture notes as well as solutions to exercises of what I have learnt about linear algebra:
+This folder contains lecture notes as well as solutions to exercises of what I have learnt about linear algebra during my own self-learning of this subject.
+Here are some disclaimers:
 1. Only the topics in linear algebra that is applicable for Machine Learning and Data Science are included in this folder.
 2. The contents are based on:
     * The [Linear Algebra course](https://www.coursera.org/learn/machine-learning-linear-algebra/home/) offered by deeplearning.ai in Coursera.